ralfbiedert/cheats.rs/content/legal.md

 ### Hosting, GDPR, Privacy Information

 - The content on [cheats.rs](https://cheats.rs) is hosted on Amazon Web Services and dispatched via various edge locations (Cloudfront) around the globe.
-We enable "all" edge locations to minimize hops and latency and because, you know, you are worth it :)
+We enable "all" edge locations to minimize hops and latency, and because you are worth it :)
 - Access logs for content hosting are disabled in the AWS configuration, and we are not aware of any user tracking present in this configuration.
 Only aggregate statistics are provided, most notably, aggregated referrer information on a domain level, and aggregated visitor information on a country level, such as:

     ```